twobombs/mandelbulber/README.md

 # mandelbulber
-Mandelbulber in CUDA container ( in developmet )
+Mandelbulber in CUDA container ( in development )

 Deploy WebUI controller images by invoking docker controller image, or deploy in similar fashion on your favorite orchestrator